 Professor Calkins is much in demand as a speaker, annually delivering many presentations on competition and consumer law and policy to governmental, professional and academic audiences across the United States and overseas.
 Before joining the Irish Competition Authority, he consulted with federal, state and foreign governmental agencies.
 He has testified before Congress and federal and state agencies.
 He is a prolific author with articles in leading academic and specialty journals.
 His books include Antitrust Law: Policy and Practice (4th ed.
 2008) (with C. Paul Rogers III, Mark R. Patterson and William R. Andersen), Antitrust Law and Economics in a Nutshell (5th ed.
 2004) (with Ernest Gellhorn and William Kovacic) and, as a co-editor, ABA Antitrust Section, Consumer Protection Law Developments (2009).

 Professor Calkins participates in a wide range of professional activities.
 He is a life member of the American Law Institute, a fellow of the American Bar Foundation, and a member of the advisory boards for the American Antitrust Institute, Sedona Conference and National State Attorneys General Program Advisory Project at Columbia Law School.
-For the American Bar Association, he has served on the Councils of the Sections of Administrative Law and Regulatory Practice and the Section of Antitrust Law (two, three-year terms).
+For the American Bar Association, he has served on the Councils of the Sections of Administrative Law and Regulatory Practice and the Section of Antitrust Law (two 3-year terms).
 He is a former chair of the Association of American Law School's Antitrust and Economic Regulation Committee.

 At Wayne State, Professor Calkins has served three terms on the Academic Senates Policy Committee (its executive committee).
 He served as the Senates parliamentarian from 200007.
 Previously, he served on various university committees, including the Review Advisory Panel for Economics and the university Promotion and Tenure Committee.
 At Wayne Law, he has served multiple terms on the promotion and tenure committee, budget committee, curriculum committee and faculty appointments committee.
 He was an elected member of the 2003-04 Strategic Plan Implementation Committee.
 Previously, he chaired the ad hoc committee on U.S. news and the task force on student recruitment.

-He holds a bachelor of arts degree from Yale University and law degree from and Harvard University.
+He holds a bachelor of arts degree from Yale University and a law degree from Harvard University.
 He is the recipient of the ABA Section of Antitrust Law Fiftieth Anniversary Publications Award, Federal Trade Commission Award for Distinguished Service and Donald H. Gordon Award for Excellence in Teaching.

 Professor Calkins permanent home is in Northville, Mich., and with his eight siblings, he owns a summer place on Long Lake (near Traverse City, Mich.) that was established by his grandparents more than 80 years ago.